pdfmux vs PyMuPDF vs marker vs docling vs pdfplumber: 200-PDF benchmark

 | Output format | Markdown, JSON | Markdown, JSON, CSV, LLM |

 pdfmux actually uses Docling internally — but only for pages that contain tables.
 For the other 90% of pages, pdfmux uses PyMuPDF (which is faster and has better reading order).
-This hybrid approach is why pdfmux beats Docling on reading order while nearly matching it on tables.
+This hybrid approach is why pdfmux beats Docling on reading order while edging past it on tables.

-When to choose Docling directly: You’re processing documents that are almost entirely tables (financial statements, spreadsheets) and heading structure matters more than reading order.
+When to choose Docling directly: You’re processing documents that are almost entirely tables (financial statements, spreadsheets) and you don’t need OCR, confidence scores, or per-page routing.

 pdfmux vs marker